iamdeterminedd/iamdeterminedd/README.md

 As my curiosity and passion grew, I continued to gain knowledge and experience with every project I undertook, discovering new things to learn.

-Besides coding, I love reading personal development books, jamming to the beat of music, bonding with my three dogs and three cats at home, watching anime, and even watching kdrama.
+Besides coding, I love reading personal development books, jamming to the beat of music, bonding with my dogs and cats at home, watching anime, and even watching kdrama.
 Lastly, I enjoy unwinding through immersive video games. :)

 ---